-Implementation Strategy 1.5a: Once the City has completed evaluation of land use efficiency measures in Objective 1.1 and 3.1, staff should determine whether there is a need to expand the urban growth boundary and articulate what kind of land is needed.
-If there is a need for an urban growth boundary expansion, the City should initiate the analysis necessary to support such an expansion.
+Implementation Strategy 1.5a: Determine whether there is a need to expand the urban growth boundary and evaluate the types of residential land needed after completion of the evaluation of land use efficiency measures in Objective 1.1 and

+3.1.
+If there is a need for an urban growth boundary expansion, the City should initiate the analysis necessary to support the expansion.